ULTIMATE Guide to the Best Fall Things to Do in Michigan

 The train, which was restored in 1957, is now used exclusively for tourism.
 Though the SRI (or Steam Railroad Institute) is officially located in Owosso, visitors can board the fall color tour at depots from Petoskey to Cadillac.

-The excursion offers scenic views of forest, towns, waterways, and much more.
+The excursion offers scenic views of forests, towns, waterways, and much more.
 Depending on where you plan to board and exit, the trip can last as long as you please.
 Various depots also offer shuttle services to get you back to your vehicle.

 Sip Lansing Brewing Co.’s Oktoberfest Fall Beer Around a Campfire With Friends